Matt Heafy: Personal life

-On January 9, 2010, Heafy married Ashley Howard in Orlando, Florida.
-The wedding was attended by their close friends and family.
+On January 9, 2010, Heafy married Ashley Howard in Orlando, Florida with a small private ceremony.
 The couple has twins: a daughter and a son, born on November 6, 2018.
-Heafy returned from tour to be with Howard while she gave birth.
-During this time, Howard Jones and Johannes Eckerström performed guest vocals on various songs, with YouTuber Jared Dines on guitar.
+Heafy missed some tour dates to be present for the birth of his children, during which time Howard Jones and Johannes Eckerström performed guest vocals for Trivium, with YouTuber Jared Dines guesting on guitar.

-Heafy has been confused for The 1975 frontman Matty Healy on multiple occasions due to the similarities of their names.
-In January 2023, Heafy responded to a Cameo request from a user that mistook him for Healy.
+Heafy has been confused with musician Matty Healy on multiple occasions due to their similar names.
+In January 2023, Heafy responded to a Cameo request from a user who mistook him for Healy.

 Twitch streaming

 Heafy is a gamer and practitioner of Brazilian jiu-jitsu.
 He live streams daily on his Twitch channel "matthewkheafy", which consists of him playing video games, running guitar clinics, performing vocal warm-ups, showcasing his Brazilian jiu-jitsu classes, and playing Trivium songs and acoustic covers.